1. One Billion Trees Partnership project underway

 - Assessing the market for posts in NZ’s agricultural and horticultural industries

 Honours student Boris van Bruchem is analysing the treated wood market for agricultural and horticultural uses in New Zealand for his dissertation.
 In this case, ‘treated wood’ refers to fence posts for stock and crops, kiwifruit pergolas and vineyard posts; also possibly orchard crops.
 Boris is using various ways to gather data, including surveys of fence post manufacturers and timber treatment plants to ascertain levels of production, and surveys of the forest growers known to be supplying material to manufacturers.
-We look forward to the completion of Boris’s dissertation.
+Boris’s completed dissertation is now available.

 7. Hawke's Bay report on portable sawmilling and alternative timbers